“She’s so talented! I wish I could sing like that, but I’m completely tone deaf.”

 1. Learn to Control Your Breath

-Typical examples of this might include:
+Typical examples might include:

 - Huffing and puffing in between phrases